rackerlabs/technical-blog/_posts/2019-12-6-using-social-studio-to-provide-exceptional-customer-service.md

 ![]({% asset_path 2019-12-6-using-social-studio-to-provide-exceptional-customer-service/Picture4.png %})

-Not sure what you should be listening for on social media?
-Read our blog post on what you should be monitoring.

 ### Common mistakes to avoid

 Companies sometimes get excited about using social media and then make simple mistakes that could be easily avoided with a little forethought.
 Be aware of the following common mistakes as you use Social Studio to interact with your consumers on social media.

 #### Making it a one-sided conversation

-Often, companies will use social media to highlight their products and services without listening to anyone else.
+Often, companies will use social media to [highlight their products and services](https://www.huffpost.com/entry/4-ways-you-are-sabotaging-your-business-on-social-media_b_596550e0e4b0911162fc2fa9) without listening to anyone else.
 Would you hang out with a person who never stops talking and does not listen to you?
 Neither will your customers.
 Think two-way communication.

 #### Neglecting privacy

-Do not ask for an email address or other personal information publicly.
+Do not ask for an email address or [other personal information publicly](https://www.theverge.com/2018/7/19/17591732/british-airways-gdpr-compliance-twitter-personal-data-security).
 Take conversations to direct messages or other, more private forms of communication.
 This respects your customers’ privacy while also making it easier for you to track the conversation.

 Failing to handle your customers’ cases in a respectful, honest, and secure way can seriously damage your relationship with them.
-One recent study found that the two most common reasons customers call out brands on social media are dishonesty (60%) and bad customer service (59%).
+[One recent study](https://www.fastcompany.com/40456895/hey-brands-heres-why-people-call-you-out-on-social-media) found that the two most common reasons customers call out brands on social media are dishonesty (60%) and bad customer service (59%).

 Protecting the privacy of your customers’ information goes beyond respect and reputation&mdash;it is also the law, and you can face hefty fines if you do not handle customer data carefully.
 I will speak more about this in the following section on data privacy.

 #### Forgetting to set expectations

 Tell your customers when you will be monitoring social media accounts.
 If you will not be monitoring all the time, give consumers an alternative path to open a customer service ticket, like a phone number or a link to your website.
-Salesforce suggests that 42% of customers expect a response on social media within one hour.
+Salesforce suggests that [42% of customers](https://www.salesforce.com/blog/2017/03/respond-social-media-complaints.html) expect a response on social media within one hour.
 If you can not meet this response rate, set clear expectations with your audience to avoid frustration.

 #### Failing to define a process for social customer service